sayampalrecha/JamesRiverhouse/README.md

 3. What are the top 3 carriers with the highest average delay times during peak summer months (June-August), and how do their delay patterns correlate with specific routes and time of day

+4. For top5 most delayed airlines, can we identify major reasons and its trend over 6 months, so that it can help airlines to relocate proper resources and improve its operational efficiencies

 Kaggle Dataset: "[https://www.kaggle.com/datasets/jawadkhattak/us-flight-delay-from-january-2017-july-2022](https://www.kaggle.com/datasets/undersc0re/flight-delay-and-causes/data)"